Adaptive measurement filter: efficient strategy for optimal estimation of quantum Markov chains: Fisher informations considerations

 is the likelihood function of a trajectory augmented by the system measurement outcome $i_{0}$.
 The relevant upper bound in this case is

 A similar computation to that of Lemma \ref{lemma:CFI-simulations} gives the system-output classical Fisher information

 where $\tilde{f}$ is the function

 For fixed (non-adaptive) measurements, the bound \eqref{eq:CFI-QFI.bound.so} is generally not saturated except for special models (e.g. if the state coefficients in the measurement basis are real for all $\theta$).
-In contrast, the system-absorber-output classical Fisher information for adaptive measurements is equal to the QFI

-thanks to the optimality of the adaptive measurement procedure.
+In contrast, the system-absorber-output classical Fisher information for adaptive measurements is equal to the QFI thanks to the optimality of the adaptive measurement procedure \ref{eqn:optimal.FI}.
 This is confirmed by our simulation study which also investigates the performance of the fixed measurement scenario.